 - extracted from buzzfeed.

 Previously, during my university times ( T.T, I feel so old now that I have completed my official graduation) I did a module on Monsters in Literature and Film.
-One of the literature we were required to read for the module was Fledging by Octavia Bulter
+One of the literature we were required to read for the module was Fledging by Octavia Bulter.

 Through the module, I discovered Octavia and liked her style of writing and found it unique that it is from a perspective of a black woman.
 Not that I am racist, but I believe that Octavia may have experienced some racism growing up or being around and it was reflected in her writing.
 Which was really interesting as it touches on some topics of how we treat people of colour and how people of colour would feel and though about in some of her writings.
 Which I find quite relevant as I am living in Singapore, a multiracial country with people from all ethnicity and religion living harmoniously.